ngsviewer/NGSViewer/README.md

 ## Goals

-1) Platform to perform  variant detection by simply configuring several parameters in a friendly graphical user interface.
+1) Create a platform to perform  variant detection by simply configuring several parameters in a friendly graphical user interface.

-2) Report writing tool for pathological interpretation of NGS.
+2) Create a report writing tool for pathological interpretation of NGS.

 3) Facilitate  data archiving and retrieval.

-3) Visualization for teaching learners (med students, residents) about NGS, mutations, etc.
+3) Enable visualization for teaching learners (med students, residents) about NGS, mutations, etc.

 ## Execution Environment